irisnet/irishub/docs/software/ledger.md

 **Only use Ledger devices that you bought factory new or trust fully**
 :::

 When you initialize your ledger, a 24-word mnemonic is generated and stored in the device.
-This mnemonic is compatible with IRISNet and IRISNet accounts can be derived from it.
+This mnemonic is compatible with IRISnet and IRISnet accounts can be derived from it.
 Therefore, all you have to do is make your ledger compatible with `iriscli``.
 To do so, you need to go through the following steps:

 1. Download the Ledger Live app [here](https://www.ledger.com/pages/ledger-live).
 2. Connect your ledger via USB and update to the latest firmware